 FAQs

-1) What is a dunning management system?
+1) What is a dunning management software?

-A dunning management system automates the process of communicating with customers about overdue invoices.
+A dunning management software automates the process of communicating with customers about overdue invoices.
 It schedules reminders, escalates actions if payments remain unpaid, and ensures timely collection.
 This system helps maintain cash flow and reduces the risk of bad debt.

 2) What is a dunning strategy?